sanjayaherath/Color-to-Sound-Mapping/README.md

 ## Introduction ##

 This is the project developed for second year project for the courses EE251-Principles of Electrical Measurements and EE254-Electronic Instrumentation.
-A device was developed to map colors to sound for blind people.
+A device was developed to map colors to sound for visually impaired people.

 **Group Members:** [Sanjaya Herath](https://sanjayaherath.github.io/), Madri Madawala, and Ishara Madushan.